JMongol/twilio-test-toolkit/README.md

 Redirects
 --------------

-The Redirect element is used to tell Twilio to POST to a different page.
+The Redirect element is used to tell Twilio to call a different page.
 It differs from a standard 301 or 302 redirect (created by a *redirect_to*) in that the 301/302 redirects don't support a POST, and if you try a *redirect_to* within a Twilio action, Twilio will fail and your caller will get the dreaded "I'm sorry, an application error has occurred" message.
 Because Twilio doesn't support 301/302 redirects, TTT doesn't either, and if you use one, TTT will complain.

 There are several methods you can use within a CallScope related to redirects: